named-data/jndn/INSTALL.md

 is installed (see above).
 Change to the 'examples' directory.
 In a terminal enter:

     mvn -q test -DclassName=TestEncodeDecodeFibEntry

+To make documentation, in a terminal enter:

+    mvn javadoc:javadoc -P javadoc

+The documentation output is in `target/site/apidocs`.

 To run the Android samples, install the Android SDK as shown above.
 The samples were tested by installing the following in the Android SDK Manager: